xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-22-i-thought-youd-be-here-too-fundraiser-at-the-tote.md

 On Sunday, The Tote hosted a sold-out festival that ran from afternoon into evening, uniting nine different acts to support an important cause.
 Organised by Declan of @capital.noise and my friend Lotti, all proceeds from this show went towards <a href="https://jss.org.au/">Jesuit Social Services</a>, an Australian not-for-profit organisation who (among other things) provide support to people and families impacted by suicide.
 Through counselling, peer support groups, and community programs, their work focuses not only on prevention but also caring for those navigating grief and trauma in its aftermath.
 </p>
 <br>
 Suicide, and mental health more broadly, remains an issue that we can't afford to ignore.
-Most people have been affected by suicide throughout their lives, whether directly or through someone they love.
+Most people are affected by suicide at some point in their lives, whether directly or through someone they love.
 Thank you to everyone who donated, played, organised, or simply came along to support this show.
-Always remember that your actions carry meaning, and could be the difference that saves a life.
+Always remember that your actions carry meaning, and can make a genuine difference.

 ![poster](/images/itybhtposter.jpg)

 Singer/songwriter Zara Alice was the first act of this festival.
-Although I was only able to see the very end of the act, her emotional indie-folk acoustic music left an enchanting and dreamy impression.
+Although I was only able to see the very end of her performance, her emotional indie-folk acoustic music left an enchanting and dreamy impression.

 ![zaraalice](/images/zaraalice.jpg)

-Following Zara Alice's opening performance were Street Carp, a band from regional Victoria who played an energetic and upbeat set of indie and slacker rock, with unexpected elements of hardcore in their drumming.
+Following Zara Alice were Street Carp, a band from regional Victoria who played an energetic and upbeat set of indie and slacker rock, with unexpected elements of hardcore in their drumming.
 Their new guitarist demonstrated some impressive and technical solos, adding a deeper layer to the band's indie sound, while frontman Hunter thrived on crowd engagement.
 During their set, Street Carp covered The Chats' 'Mum Stole My Darts'.

 ![streetcarp](/images/streetcarp1.JPG)